 Paul Deaton is a lifelong Democrat living in Johnson County whose first political work was for Lyndon Johnson’s presidential campaign.

-Thom Hartmann is a four-time winner of the Project Censored Award, a New York Times bestselling author of thirty-two books, and America’s #1 progressive talk radio show host.
+Thom Hartmann is a four-time winner of the Project Censored Award, a New York Times bestselling author, and America’s number one progressive talk show host.
 His show is syndicated on local for-profit and nonprofit stations and broadcasts nationwide and worldwide.
 It is also simulcast on television in nearly 60 million U.S. and Canadian homes.

-To buy a copy of the Hidden History of Neoliberalism: How Reaganism Gutted America and How to Restore its Greatness, click here.
-The book will be available starting September 13, 2022.
+To buy a copy of The Hidden History of American Democracy: Rediscovering Humanity’s Ancient Way of Living, click here.
+The book will be available starting on July 18, 2023.